 Role

 Dr. Jun He is an Associate Professor within the Department of Computer Science, School of Science and Technology.
-He is also the Module Leader of Foundations of Artificial Intelligence and Machine Learning (COMP20121), Practical Machine Learning Methods for Data Mining (COMP40602) and Work-Based Project (COMP40604).
+He acts as the Module Leader for Foundations of Artificial Intelligence and Machine Learning (COMP20121), Practical Machine Learning Methods for Data Mining (COMP40602), and Work-Based Project (COMP40604).

 Career overview